Pttn/rieMiner/README.md

 But the performance is guaranteed to match the fastrie's, as it uses the same algorithm.

 rieMiner will also notify if it found a k-tuple (k > 3) or if the network found a new block.
 If it finds a block, it will show the full Getwork submission and tell if it was accepted or not.
 If the block was accepted, the reward will be generated and sent to a new random address which is included in your wallet, and you can spend it after 100 confirmations.
 Don't forget to backup regularly your wallet or move your rewards as these addresses don't appear in Receiving Addresses.
-To keep the same address for mining with the original wallet, I think that you need to modify it.
+To set an address for mining, the GetBlockTemplate protocol would have to be added in the miner, which I could do if I had time.

 ## Work control